John Lingard: Hymn

+Honours

 In 1821 Pope Pius VII honoured Lingard with a triple doctorate – in theology, canon law and civil law – and a few years later Leo XII conferred upon him a gold medal generally only given to cardinals and princes.
 There is even strong evidence that he was made a cardinal in pectore ("in the breast") in 1826.
 This meant that the Pope could have announced the appointment publicly at some future time.